A-Leus/CohortProject_2020/Project_2_VQE_Molecules/Business_Application.md

 ## Step 3: Identify at least one potential customer for this solution - ie: a business who has this problem and would consider paying to have this problem solved

 Examples:
-- Federal Express
-- Canada Post
+- Fertilizer companies:
+ Yara International
+Revenue: $2.8 billion [10-K, 2020]
+R&D: $

+- Big Pharma (potentially):

 ## Step 4: Prepare a 90 second video explaining the value proposition of your innovation to this potential customer in non-technical language